11 Important Consumer Trends (2023-2026)

 In fact, a 2020 KPMG survey of more than 1,000 consumers found that 56% wished they had more control over their data.

 In fact, according to McKinsey, 87% of North Americans said they would not do business with a company if they had concerns about its data practices.

 More than half of consumers also trust a company more if it does not ask for information that is irrelevant to its product.

-For many consumers, privacy can even take precedence over convenience.
+For many consumers, privacy even takes precedence over convenience.

 In a recent study conducted by payment security company Paysafe, 82% of respondents felt there was an imbalance between security, convenience, and fraud protection.